imt-mobisyst/pkg-multibot/docs/real.md

 > [!NOTE]
 > To run these demos, you'll have to :
-> - clone the [mb6-space](https://github.com/imt-mobisyst/mb6-space) repository on the PIs, and checkout on the `multibot` branch
+> - clone the [mb6-space](https://github.com/imt-mobisyst/mb6-space) repository on the PIs, and checkout on the `multibot_arch` branch
 > - clone this repository on the operator and controller PCs

 ## Methods